 Protect Your Business Today

 Lemberg partners with trusted vendors to find the best fit and price for our customers.
-For more information about Lemberg’s IR Scanning services, generators or a UPS for your specific needs, contact our Service Division at 262.781.1500.
+For more information about Lemberg’s IR Scanning services, generators or a UPS for your specific needs, contact our Service Department at 262.781.1500.